 Below is an example to understand how to transfer files from Asite to an external service called 'Microsoft Sharepoint' via Microsoft Power Automate.
-Similarly, you can transfer files from Asite to other external services like Box, Projectwise and so on:
+Similarly, you can transfer files from Asite to other external services like Box, ProjectWise and so on:

 If logging in for the very first time, you might be asked to select country/region as required.

 4. Flows created by you will appear if any.
-Click on 'New flow' to create a new flow.
+Click 'New flow' to create a new flow.

 12. Enter your Asite login credentials and click 'Login'.

-14. After your Asite account access is granted, you can search and select project name and workflow trigger name.
-Only those triggers in which 'Microsoft Flow' has been defined as task in 'Post' task mode will be listed.
+14. After your Asite account access is granted, you can search and select the project name and workflow trigger name.
+Only those triggers in which 'Microsoft Flow' has been defined as the task in 'Post' task mode will be listed.

 Once done, click '+ New Step' to continue.